Aditya20-ai/TRINIT_ADANI_SOFTWARE_DEV01/README.md

 To run the server, follow these steps:

 1. Install the required packages by running `pip install -r requirements.txt`
-2. Create a MySQL database and update the credentials in the `config.py` file.
+2. Create a MySQL database and update the credentials in the `example.env` file.
+Then run `setup.py` to load in dummy data
 3. Start the server by running `python app.py`

 ## Frontend